jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-05-08-emr-local-dev/index.md

   - Docker
   - Apache Spark
   - PySpark
-authors:
-  - JaehyeonKim
-images: []
 cevo: 12
-description: We'll discuss how to create a Spark local dev environment for EMR using Docker and/or VSCode.
-A range of Spark development examples are demonstrated and Glue Catalog integration is illustrated as well.
+description: Create a Spark local development environment for Amazon EMR with Docker and Visual Studio Code, with Spark examples and Glue Catalog integration.
 ---

 [**UPDATE 2023-12-07**]